About this guide

 You can check first if the theme you are already using perhaps has an update available and whether or not that update is mobile-friendly.
 If it is, updating your theme will be pretty much all you have to do.
 More importantly, updating your theme will provide your website with new security fixes, which will improve both your website and your overall business.

 If your website is hosted on WordPress.com, WordPress will automatically offer you a mobile-friendly theme for your website, depending on the theme you already have.
-If you’re using WordPress on your own hosting provider, you can check your theme and WordPress version by using one of the following methods.
+If you’re using WordPress on your own web hosting provider, you can check your theme and WordPress version by using one of the following methods.

 - Check your Administration Panel, where you can see the version number at the top of the Dashboard or in the footer, for the latest and older versions of WordPress installations, respectively.